websanco/liferay-learn/docs/analytics-cloud/latest/en/touchpoints/sites-dashboard.md

 ![Site Activities include a visualization of data points over a period of time.](./sites-dashboard/images/01.png)

 Clicking each metric changes the visualization in the panel to display the selected metric.

+Note the legend at the bottom right shows a breakdown of the unique visitors between known visitors and anonymous visitors.

 ## Top Pages